Marc Del Grande

-Marc Del Grande (born 15 March 1965 in Laxou, France) is a French senior civil servant and was the Prefect of French Guiana.
+Marc Del Grande (born 15 March 1965) is a French senior civil servant and was the Prefect of French Guiana.

-Marc Del Grande graduated at the Special Military School of Saint-Cyr.
+Marc Del Grande was born in Laxou and graduated at the Special Military School of Saint-Cyr.

 Between 1991 and 1992, Del Grande was a military observer of the United Nations in Cambodia in the Khmer-held Angkor region.

 Between 1999 and 2001, Del Grande was the commander of the Gendarmerie of Saint-Laurent-du-Maroni in French Guiana.

 Between 21 July 2015 and June 2019, Del Grande was appointed as the Secretary General and Sub Prefect of Pas-de-Calais.

-Since 5 August 2019, Del Grande is the Prefect of French Guiana.
+On 5 August 2019, Del Grande became the Prefect of French Guiana.
 On 25 November 2020, Grande was replaced by Thierry Queffelec as Prefect.